jbetancourt8/passioapp/README.md

 Clone the repo and run `npm install`

-Open Xcode and add a development team.
+Open `passioapp.xcworkspace` located in the ios folder with Xcode and add a development team.

 If the following error occurs: